History Meets Quilting - How Red Sky at Night Quilt Came to Be

 It's been 10 years since I started making Red Sky at Night!
 Since then, I've started a business, switched to English paper piecing, and upgraded my website and so all the old links between the posts, the tutorials for the blocks, the quilt histories, are broken!
 I'd always thought I'd like to go back into my old website and tidy it all up, but it wasn't until someone asked me about it earlier this year, that I actually went back and started reading over the blocks and stories again.
 And in reading and remembering, I didn't just want to fix the links, I wanted to remake it, tell the stories again, see what else I could learn with 10 years under my belt, and more available on the net.

-Join me in making your own Red Sky at Night quilt!
+Let me walk you through making your own Red Sky at Night quilt!

-Over the next several weeks, I'm going to be sharing the stories of these women, the myths, the inspiration, their struggles and pressures and creativity, through the Red Sky at Night Quilt Along.
-Sign up to get this inspiration delivered straight to your inbox!
+While the 2024 Red Sky at Night quilt along is drawing to a close, you can still make the quilt!
+When you sign up below, over the next several weeks, you'll receive the stories of these women, the myths, the inspiration, their struggles and pressures and creativity, delivered straight to your inbox!

-While you enjoy the stories, make the quilt with us!
-Red Sky at Night Quilt has had a complete overhaul.
+While you enjoy the stories, make the quilt.
+The original Red Sky at Night Quilt has had a complete overhaul.
 Redesigned for a beautiful, scrappy approach, for easy progress through batching like units, for the inclusion of English Paper piecing to give that beautiful focal point.

 Leave a comment